A CQL file consists of the word

 inputparameter.
 Then CQL reads each game in the file

 hhdbvi.pgn.
 Next, CQL plays through each position in each game.
-Each time CQL reads a position, CQL checks whether each of the so-called filters is true of that position.
+Each time CQL reads a position, CQL checks whether each of the so-called filters in the body is true of that position.

-In this case there are three filters: btm, stalemate, and
+In this case there are three filters in the body: btm, stalemate, and

 btm will be true if the position is black to move;